-Timing and execution need to line up perfectly and must be properly coordinated throughout the entire process.
-If issues aren’t addressed early and often, you run the risk of OSM causing the project to take longer than if you had just erected on site.
+Timing and execution of OSM need to line up perfectly and must be properly coordinated throughout the entire process.
+If companies don’t address issues early and often, they run the risk of OSM causing the project to take longer than if they had just erected on site.
 You need to ensure everything is properly coordinated and transferred carefully when being as damage could occur during transit as well.

-Design must be locked in early as any late changes could cause a lot of work to be re-done.
+A company must lock in designs early as any late changes could cause a lot of work to be re-done.
 We’ve all encountered situations where plans change, and with off-site modularization, the timing of those changes can be more impactful than a standard on-site construction.

 We’ve strategically structured our team and processes to address these areas of caution.
-Our highly-skilled team of engineers and BIM modelers work closely with our superintendents to make sure every situation is thought through from the beginning.
-This gives us more accurate designs with multiple viewpoints already taken into consideration.
-OSM has been, and will continue to be, a way that we increase our project efficiency to complete projects on time and on budget.
+Our highly-skilled team of engineers and BIM modelers work closely with our superintendents.
+Together they make sure every situation is thought through from the beginning.
+They can generate more accurate designs with multiple viewpoints already taken into consideration.
+OSM is, and will continue to be, a way that we increase our project efficiency to complete projects on time and on budget.

 Off-Site Modularization – Conclusion